Data efficient surrogate modeling for engineering design: Ensemble-free batch mode deep active learning for regression: Problem Statement

 Let

-be an unknown function for which we want a surrogate approximation using the training data generated by a high-fidelity simulation process.
+be an unknown function for which we aim to construct a surrogate (digital twin) using the training data generated by a high-fidelity simulation process \cite{forrester2008engineering}.
+Learning such highly complex nonlinear hyper-planes using learning models can assist human designers in finding optimal designs much faster than traditional methods in the optimization loop.
+Creating a surrogate for complex simulations is challenging due to the curse of dimensionality, where randomized sampling becomes ineffective as data requirements grow exponentially with design space dimensionality \cite{koppen2000curse}.
 Here, $\mathcal{X}$ represents the unlabeled data set in the design space $\mathcal{DS}$, and $\mathcal{Y}$ represents the solution set evaluated by the simulation process.
-Accordingly, in the given $\mathcal{DS}$, we view the simulator as a nonlinear function that maps the input space to the solution space ($simulator: \mathcal{X} \mapsto \mathcal{Y}$) and whose behavior we want to model using a $k$--parameter DNN ($\mathcal{NN}$).
+Accordingly, in the given $\mathcal{DS}$, we view the simulator as a non-linear function that maps the input space to the solution space (\textit{simulator}: $\mathcal{X} \mapsto \mathcal{Y}$), whose behavior we aim to model using a $k$-parameter DNN ($\mathcal{NN}$).
 For data-driven surrogate modeling, the first step is the generation of training data.

-Since most engineering simulators have scalar outputs, in this work, we are interested in regression problems.
-The training goal is to minimize a loss function $l()$ by using $\mathcal{D}^{train}$ along with getting acceptable prediction accuracy on test data $\mathcal{D}^{test}$.
-As some numerical simulation process is computationally very costly, it is necessary to be strategic during the training data generation process to achieve acceptable accuracy in a minimal number of training data points.
+As numerical simulation processes can be computationally expensive, it is necessary to be strategic during the training data generation process to achieve acceptable accuracy in a minimal number of training data points.
 This problem can be formalized as:

-Instead of a given training data set ($\mathcal{X}$) and its label ($\mathcal{Y}$), we assume that we don't have any data apriori and the designer has to select samples for labeling.
-To this end, we work in a pool-based setting, where an unlabeled pool data ($\mathcal{U}$) is given that contains a set of candidate points in $\mathcal{DS}$ for simulation.
-The heuristic-based research field called AL, if used, it tries to choose the most informative sample for evaluation on which we want to run our simulations.
+Instead of having a given training data set ($\mathcal{X}$) and its labels ($\mathcal{Y}$), we assume that we don't have any data a priori and the designer must select samples for labeling.
+To this end, we work in a pool-based setting, where an unlabeled pool ($\mathcal{U}$) containing a set of candidate points in $\mathcal{DS}$ is given for simulation.
+The heuristic-based research field called Active Learning (AL) tries to choose the most informative samples for evaluation on which to run our simulations.

-As a subfield of machine learning, AL has been well-studied, and if deployed for training a learning model attempts to do it by evaluating the fewest samples possible.
+As a subfield of machine learning, AL has been well studied, and if deployed for training a learning model attempts to do so by evaluating the fewest samples possible.
 For such a purpose, AL methods rely on an acquisition function ($\mathcal{A}$) which computes a scalar score ($s \in \mathbb{R^+}$) for a trained state of the model and unlabeled pool data ($\mathcal{U}$).